 Android Manifest Generator

 An essential file – in a sense the most essential file – in every Android project is the AndroidManifest.xml file.
 Written in XML code, the AndroidManifest defines the properties of the Android app that is being built, as well as describing the contents of the app.
 This extends from the “project properties” such as build target and app name to a list of the activity classes that are used in the app.
-It can thought of as an abstract or pre-definition of the app’s contents.
+It can be thought of as an abstract or pre-definition of the app’s contents.
 Unlike many of the other contents of the project directory, there is no convenient command or script to auto-generate the AndroidManifest– in the typical development process, the developer must update the file manually.

 Thus, I created a “AndroidManifestGenerator” class to populate the AndroidManifest file.
 Because the file needs to be in XML format, simply printing the equivalent String into the file causes problems and fails to function properly.
 Instead, I used a combination of the DocumentBuilder class and Element class (as my XML tags) to build the contents of the file.
 The advantage of the file being in XML format is that the contents themselves follow a structure and a format – there is a finite number of valid elements, sub-elements, and attributes that can be contained in the file.
 As a result, those elements and sub-elements can be systematically generated, which is exactly what my AndroidManifestGenerator class does.